Preparing for Graduate or Professional School for Research

 Now that you have experience in academic research, you might be thinking about continuing your education after you graduate from college.
 And if you haven't thought about graduate school, maybe you should!
 After all, undergraduates who have worked on research projects are exactly the kind of students that graduate programs want.

 It is never too early to start thinking about what you plan to do after college.
 Whatever you want to be, you can start preparing and building your resume now!
 Also, keep an eye out around campus for various workshops that will guide you through the process of preparing for and applying to graduate school.
-This November, "Graduate School Basic Training" was held, and included lots of helpful information.
-There will be another set of sessions in the spring for you to go in person, but for now, you can view the powerpoint presentation from this Fall: Grad_School_Basic_Training_Information.pdf
+For example, "Graduate School Basic Training" was held previously, and included lots of helpful information.
+Here are the powerpoint slides from the presentation: Grad_School_Basic_Training_Information.pdf